edgexfoundry/app-service-configurable/README.md

 ## Packaging

-This component is packaged as docker image and snap.
+This component is packaged as docker image.

 For docker, please refer to the [Dockerfile](Dockerfile) and [Docker Compose Builder](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder) scripts.

-For the snap, refer to the [snap](snap) directory.

 ## Versioning